shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 28. Make sure that the Cities, States and Countries queries are **disabled**.

-29. Select **Save,** found in the bottom right of the power query editor.
+29. Select **Save** found in the bottom right of the power query editor.

     ![](../media/lab-03/image25.png)